nepluno/libwetcloth/README.md

 Run the Demo
 --------------------
 To run the demo of libWetCloth, you may simply use the command line argument *-s [scene_file]* to specify the scene to be loaded.
+Besides of the libWetCloth library, we also have a user interface named libWetClothApp where you may watch and tune the simulation interactively.
 For example, you may type

-./libWetCloth -s assets/general_examples/splash_cloth_small.xml
+./libWetClothApp -s assets/general_examples/splash_cloth_small.xml

 to run the simulation of the scene containing a water ball splashes on a small cloth.